zacharylott94/recipes/Custard Base, Baked.md

 1. Preheat your oven to 350F.
 2. Separate the yolks into a mixing bowl.
 You should save your whites for some other recipe.
+3. Whisk your sugar into the egg yolks.
-3. Pour your milk and cream into a saucepan.
+4. Pour your milk and cream into a saucepan.
-4. Heat to no higher than 180F.
+5. Heat to no higher than 180F.
 Remove from heat.
-5. Slowly whisk the milk and cream into the bowl with the egg yolks.
+6. Slowly whisk the milk and cream into the bowl with the egg yolks.
-6. After the milk and cream is incorporated, add the vanilla.
+7. After the milk and cream is incorporated, add the vanilla and any other flavorings.

+At this stage, the base is done.
+The following steps are for finishing the custard as a baked good.
+This base is also good for ice cream or for putting back on the stovetop to turn into a drinking custard.

-7. Place rammekins into the large baking dish.
+8. Place rammekins into the large baking dish.
-8. Transfer mixture from the bowl into the rammekins.
+9. Transfer custard base from the bowl into the rammekins.
-9. Fill the large baking dish with hot water up to about halfway on the rammekins.
+10. Fill the large baking dish with hot water up to about halfway on the rammekins.
-10. Bake in the oven for 30 - 40 minutes.
+11. Bake in the oven for 30 - 40 minutes.
 Really, bake it until the custards are set.
-You can tell that when they aren't as liquidy when you shake them.
+You can tell if they are done when they aren't as liquidy when you shake them.
-11. Once you take the custards out, immediately remove them from the hot water bath to stop the cooking process.
+12. Once you take the custards out, immediately remove them from the hot water bath to stop the cooking process.
-12. Let cool on the counter before covering and transfering to the fridge.
+13. Let cool on the counter before covering and transfering to the fridge.
 Let them fully chill.

 ## Notes